- About MCS

 - MCS Parents

-Montessori Community School is home to over 240 students, ages 18 months to 14 years.
+Montessori Community School is home to students, ages 18 months to 14 years.
 Our campus is set on 14 acres of natural landscape that lends itself to a Montessori environment.
 Located on the border between Durham and Chapel Hill, we offer children in toddler to middle school wonderful indoor and outdoor spaces where they can work, play, discover, and learn.

 We have a highly dedicated and trained faculty that guide each child’s progress through the curriculum.
 We educate children according to Dr. Maria Montessori’s highest values of community, love of learning, perseverance, and education as an aid to life.
 We also prepare students for success in the local secondary schools.